-3See, for example, Narayan, Sharma, and Thuraisamy (2014), Hilscher, Pollet, and Wilson (2015), and Marsh and Wagner (2016).
+&lt;sup>3See, for example, Narayan, Sharma, and Thuraisamy (2014), Hilscher, Pollet, and Wilson (2015), and Marsh and Wagner (2016).

 The remainder of the paper proceeds as follows.
 Section 2 develops our theoretical approach and derives testable hypotheses.
 Section 3 describes the data used in the empirical analysis.
 Section 4 details our main results.
-Section 5 proposes a battery of robustness tests.
-Finally, Section 6 concludes the article.
+Section 5 reports results of a battery of robustness tests.
+Section 6 concludes the article.
+Mathematical proofs and additional robustness tests appear in the Online Appendix.

-2. Modeling informational efficiency in the presence of default risk
+2. Modeling informational efficiency

-2.1 Incorporating default risk into the stock's fundamental value
+2.1 Incorporating CDS information into the stock's fundamental value

-To motivate the incorporation of default risk into the stock price fundamental value, we focus on the elasticity of CDS spreads with respect to stock prices.
+To motivate the incorporation of default risk, as proxied by CDS spreads, into the stock price fundamental value, we focus on the elasticity of CDS spreads with respect to stock prices.
 Figure 1 plots weekly CDS par spreads against weekly closing stock prices for two highly leveraged firms: Ford Motor Co. (median debt-to-asset ratio 0.90) and United Airlines (median debt-to-asset ratio 0.58).
 Here, the trendlines underscore the typical "hockey-stick" pattern in CDS-stock scatter plots.
-Notice how increases in CDS spread represent bad news for the stock's fundamental value, pushing the stock price downward.
+Increases in CDS spread represent bad news for the stock's fundamental value, pushing the stock price downward.
 Conversely, a decline in the CDS spread represents positive information about the firm's financial health, pushing the stock price upward.
 In other words, the trendline can be seen as the locus of the credit-equity market equilibrium.